 - Educational expenses, such as tuition or books.

 - Purchase of computer hardware, unless the relevance of the equipment to the conduct of the study is clearly demonstrated.

 - Direct costs are those costs that can be identified specifically with a particular sponsored project, an instructional activity or any other institutional activity, or can be directly assigned to such activities relatively easily with a high degree of accuracy.

 - Indirect (or facilities and administrative, F&A) costs are incurred by a grantee for common or joint objectives and, therefore, cannot be identified specifically with a particular project or program.
 Indirect costs are limited to 10% of the direct costs and must be included in the total grant budget.

 - Include a biographical sketch for each investigator and each consultant, using the AACN biosketch form or the National Institutes of Health biosketch form.
 Do not use any other format.
-Biosketches may not exceed four pages in length for each person; additional pages will be truncated.
+Biosketches may not exceed five pages in length for each person; additional pages will be truncated.